 As I argued in 'A Bridge Too Far', Hainsworth was clearly suffering from a severe case of confirmation bias, viewing everything about Slade through a Druitt tinted lens.
 For example, while Druitt was a cricketer and Slade had been a boxer at university, Hainsworth saw significance in the fact that they were both 'athletes' (his word).
 Where one studied medicine and graduated with 'high honours', presumably a double first, while the other studied law and obtained a third class degree, all Hainsworth could see was two men at Oxford.
 A fair reading of Logan's book, however, revealed far too many dissimilarities to enable anyone to conclude that one man was based on the other.

-It will also be recalled from my article that Hainsworth hadn't read Logan's book properly, or had confused himself subsequently, believing that Slade committed suicide by drowning himself in the Thames, just like Druitt, when this hadn't been the case.
+It will also be recalled from my article that Hainsworth hadn't read Logan's book properly, or had confused himself subsequently, believing that Slade committed suicide by drowning himself in the Thames, just like Druitt, when this wasn't the case.

 Reading through the entirety of the main section of this new book, I was surprised to find no mention of Logan's 1905 book at all... but then I smiled to find it relegated to an appendix where it gets a very brief mention in a single paragraph before the authors move quickly away from it, but not before noting, at last, that Slade dies by being struck by a bolt of lightning while grappling with a detective on a bridge over the Thames and thus did not commit suicide (although Hainsworth and Ward-Agius want to stress that Slade was experiencing 'chronic depression - even the loss of the will to live' which isn't correct for, as I explained in 'A Bridge Too Far', Slade never even seriously considers suicide and could not fairly be described as having been chronically depressed).